awesome-php-code/iterator-pattern/README.md

 Iterator is a behavioral design pattern that lets you traverse elements of a collection without exposing its underlying representation (list, stack, tree, etc.).

-# When to use the Iterator Pattern :question:
+# When to use Iterator Pattern :question:

 :heavy_check_mark: Use this pattern when the logic of iteration is not usual.
 You could split responsibilities creating one or more classes for traverse a collection.